maishsk/votingapp/README.md

 #### Deploying the application with other services and platforms

 This app has been created to test deployments to AWS App Runner.
 However this is a standard Python application you can use in any other context provided you adhere to the architecture and prerequisites.
 The application comes with its `requirements.txt` file and `Dockerfile`.

+#### Known limitations and to-do

+- the `getheavyvotes` API doesn't really work as expected and it's WIP
+- the script should ideally be turned into a CFN template with custom resources to initialize the DDB table
+- Even more ideally this could/should be all wrapped (App Runner service + DDB table) with a Copilot artifact
+- A simple UI to vote and query the votes is in the works

 #### Licensing